chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 --->

-## Basic data requirements
+## Required data and `anndata` structure

 <br/>

-The elements described below are required to be represented as an `anndata` object (more on that in the next section) for submission to the cellxgene data portal.
-Note that, in addition to the following, other representations of the expression matrix (alternative normalizations, SCTransform, corrected counts from SCTransform or background corrected counts) can all be stored as `layers` your anndata object (as long as they maintain the same dimensionality of the main expression matrix used for visualization).
+The following components are required for submission to the cellxgene data portal.

 - raw count matrix (except for certain assays such as scATACseq)
 - normalized expression matrix used for visulization